Azamn/littledoor/README.md

 ## Project Name : **Little Door**

-In this project we created a Mental Health Application Website as well ass Mobile App Using **LARAVEL** for backend API and **Android** for mobile app.
+In this project we created a Mental Health Application as well as website Using **LARAVEL** for Backend API and **Android** for Mobile App.

 </br>